The history of Australians competing in Eurovision national finals

 The first Australians to compete at Eurovision were Peter Doyle and Marty Kristian as part of The New Seekers in 1972 with 'Beg, Steal or Borrow'.

-However, Australia's connection with the Contest started 15 years earlier in 1957 at the UK's national selection show for Eurovision.
+However, Australia's connection with the Contest started 15 years earlier in 1957 at the United Kingdom's national selection show for Eurovision.

-In fact over the last 64 years, Australians have competed in many national finals across Europe without making it to the Eurovision stage.
+And for the next 66 years, Australians would continue to compete in many national finals across Europe without making it to the Eurovision stage.

 We take a look back at these artists and the legacy they left for Australia in the Contest.